ecmwf/infero/docs/User_Guide/usage_examples.rst

    ! print the input tensor set
    call infero_check(iset%print())

-Same thing is done for the output tensor
+The same is done for the output tensor:

 .. code-block:: fortran